 We operate a robust and transparent anti-bullying and equalities policy.
 Both policy and practice is regularly reviewed and both staff and students are regularly reminded of our strong commitment to effectively tackling bullying at JMHS.
-All staff at JMHS work hard to identify and effectively resolve bullying issues and students at JMHS through assemblies, lessons and PSHE workshops play an active role in making JMHS a safe and happy environment for all.
+All staff at JMHS work hard to identify and effectively resolve bullying issues and students at JMHS through assemblies, lessons and PSHRE workshops play an active role in making JMHS a safe and happy environment for all.
 If you have any concerns or questions about bullying at JMHS, your child's Form Tutor or Year Leader will be there to provide excellent support for you and your child.
+Students have the facility with our "Epraise" system to report bullying to the pastoral team from home and on their mobile device.